carloszani/ec2_linux_docker/README.md

 ## ec2_linux_docker
-Run a Linux 2 IAM with docker installed and all necessary permissions.
+Run a Amazon Linux 2 IAM with docker installed and all necessary permissions.

 ## Table of contents
 * [Instruction](#Instructions)